limako/rpi-python/_episodes/06-formatting_output.md

 > ## Question
 >
 > What happens if you run format.py again?
-How does the contents of out.put.txt change?
+How does the contents of output.txt change?
 Can you get the output to end up on separate lines?
 {: .challenge}

 In the file open function, we specified "a" (for append") as the mode to open the file in, which allows you to add to the existing file.
 If you use "w" you will overwrite the contents of the file each time you run the program.